5 FAQs About Colored Diamonds

 Hey trendsetters, it’s your time to shine — literally.
 One of the big jewelry trends on the up and up in 2019 is colored diamonds, and for good reasons.
 Not only are colored stones brilliantly beautiful, but they’re also daring, unique, adventurous, and bold — just like you!
 In the words of famous jewelry and colored gemstone expert Sally Morrison, “Colored diamonds are not for ‘regular’ people.”
 We totally agree — you have to be non-conformist to rock colored stones.
 While Ms. Morrison may have been referring to cost in the context of this quote, that is no longer the case, thanks to lab-created diamonds.

 You probably already know that colored mined diamonds are much more expensive than white diamonds.
 Just recently, the Pink Legacy diamond made headlines for being sold at a staggering price tag of $50M.
 Fair enough, that diamond weighed in at almost 19 carats, but even for a 1-carat colored diamond, you’re looking at a price tag of around $591,000!
 That’s one of the reasons we are so excited about our colored lab-grown diamonds.
 When you opt for a shade of pink, orange, or gray in our colored diamond collection, you only pay a fraction of the price that you would for the same mined diamond.
-For example, our 0.58 carat Fancy Vivid Pink diamond only costs $680 (and can be personalized in a beautiful setting).
+For example, our Fancy Pink Lab Created Diamonds selection that costs $1000 or less (and can be personalized in a beautiful setting).
 Beyond cost, colored diamonds are a unique entity that we find fascinating.
 In this blog, we’ll look at some facts that make them so special.

 1. How are colored diamonds made?